-1 April 2018 - 31 March 2019
+1 April 2019 - 31 March 2020

 The Financial Stability Board (FSB) coordinates at the international level the work of national financial authorities and international standard-setting bodies in order to develop and promote the implementation of effective regulatory, supervisory and other financial sector policies.
 Its mandate is set out in the FSB Charter, which governs the policymaking and related activities of the FSB.
-These activities, including any decisions reached in their context, shall not be binding or give rise to any legal rights or obligations under the FSB's Articles of Association.
-Contacting the Financial Stability Board Sign up for e-mail alerts: www.fsb.org/emailalert Follow the FSB on Twitter: @FinStbBoard E-mail the FSB at: fsb@fsb.org Copyright © 2019 Financial Stability Board.
-Please refer to: http://www.fsb.org/terms\conditions/
+These activities, including any decisions reached in their context, shall not be binding or give rise to any legal rights or obligations.
+Contact the Financial Stability Board Sign up for e-mail alerts: www.fsb.org/emailalert Follow the FSB on Twitter: @FinStbBoard E-mail the FSB at: fsb@fsb.org Copyright © 2020 Financial Stability Board.
+Please refer to the terms and conditions